 Festivals & Events

-Featuring bright red floats and legendary warlords, the Omihachiman Sagicho Fire Festival is one of Japan's most colorful events in all meanings of the word.
+Featuring bright red floats and legendary warlords, the Omihachiman Sagicho Fire Festival is one of Japan's most colorful events.
 The festival usually takes place on the third weekend in March, with the peak of celebrations on Sunday evening.

 Sagicho Matsuri takes place at Omihachiman and can be easily accessed by train and then a short bus ride.

-Omihachiman Station can be reached from Kyoto Station via the JR Shin Kaisoku express train.
+Omihachiman Station can be reached from Kyoto Station via the JR Shin Kaisoku express.
 The ride takes 33 minutes.
 If you're coming from Tokyo , take the Tokaido Shinkansen to Maibara, and change there for the JR Tokaido Main Line to Omihachiman Station.
 The journey takes a little under three hours.

-Himure Hachimangu Shrine, the starting point for the festival, is a 10-minute bus ride from JR Omihachiman Station.
+Himure Hachimangu Shrine, the starting point for the festival, is a 10-minute bus ride from Omihachiman Station.

 The story behind the Omihachiman Sagicho Fire Festival is unclear.
 Some say it was started by the warlord Oda Nobunaga in the 1500s.
 Others say it was to celebrate the warlord's death and his castle burning down.

 The neighborhoods surrounding Oda's old castle each prepare huge, dazzling floats for the festival.
-The floats, called Sagicho, take months to build and are usually bright red with motifs of the year's lunar calendar's animal.
-Each floate features a two-meter-tall pine torch, on top of which is a three-meter-long bamboo pole decorated with thousands of strips of red paper.
+The floats, called Sagicho, take months to build and are usually bright red with motifs of the animal of the current lunar calendar.
+Each float features a two-meter-tall pine torch, on top of which is a three-meter-long bamboo pole decorated with thousands of strips of red paper.

-During the festival, the floats are carried through the town by boisterous men all dressed and made up as women because Oda Nobunaga apparently wore makeup.
-There's a kenka, or fight, among the floats as well as a contest for best float.
+During the festival, the floats are carried through the town by boisterous men dressed and made up as women (Oda Nobunaga apparently wore makeup).
+There's a kenka, or fight, among the floats and a contest for best float.

-The floats are all eventually burned to the ground at the end of the festival.
-The whole point is to dance in the firelight after a long day of parading.
+The floats are all eventually burned to the ground at the end of the festival and revelers dance in the firelight after a long day of parading.